A SELECTION OF THE BEST SPANISH CHRISTMAS MUSIC

 This is maybe the Spanish carol I’ve sung the most in my childhood, and one of my favorite too.
 The song speaks about the bells of Bethlehem that are tolling one after the other, and their sound calls to look trough the window to see the baby Jesus on the manger.
 It’s the angels making them sound to bring people news about His birth, so a little shepherd decides to bring the Baby some cottage cheese, lard and wine.

 It is said that in the 1700’s a group of trouble-makers broke into a mass at a convent in Madrid, and one of them was a lady by the nick-name Mari Morena (Mary, the Brunette) singing and playing noisy instruments.
 I must admit that I’ve only ever known and sang the first part of the song and the chorus – about Mary the Brunette walking around on Christmas Eve, and the sun, the moon and the stars in a Nativity scene.

 Did you know the fish in the river drink?
 That’s at least the mean theme of this other very popular Christmas song, whose origin is unknown but its melody and structure clearly point at some kind of Moorish influence.
 The words, though are funnily weird, as the chorus encourages you to look at the fish drinking in the river because Jesus is born.

 Then comes a happy chorus that invites to sing traditional songs to celebrate that Jesus is born on Christmas Eve… followed by a darker verse reminding us that time goes by and one day we’ll all be gone too and never come back.
 But the melody sounds so happy that you don’t even notice the lesson you’re being taught.
+Get it on Itunes.

 AND BONUS!
 Are there any Spanish versions of famous international carols?